-Our Bankruptcy & Business Reorganizations attorneys collaborate with our Health Care Industry Team attorneys to provide creative legal thinking and practical solutions for our clients.
+Our Bankruptcy & Business Reorganizations attorneys collaborate with our Health Care & Life Sciences Sector attorneys to provide creative legal thinking and practical solutions for our clients.
 Many of our attorneys are former health care practitioners or have served in key government agencies, which affords us additional insight to draw upon when addressing client issues.

 Our efforts on behalf of clients like you continue to garner recognition.
 Most recently, Foley was recognized as the “Law Firm of the Year — Health Care Law" by U.S. News – Best Lawyers® “Best Law Firms" for our work in the health care industry (2012 – 2014).
 In addition, we are regularly recognized by Chambers USA on a national and regional level for services we provide.
 The Legal 500 also recognized Foley as one of the best bankruptcy practices in the nation.

 Here are some examples of the areas in which we provide bankruptcy and business reorganization counsel to our health care clients.

 Under bankruptcy law, a committee of unsecured creditors is usually formed in a bankruptcy case.
 We regularly assist clients with navigating the process of joining and participating in unsecured creditors’ committees.
 Foley has also served as counsel to the committee in numerous restructuring matters.